 HOUSE 1 #04 Relationship with Death

 My father was the only son in a big family.
-Being the only son, it was the sweetest thing could happen in Korean traditional family.
-Especially, you are the oldest son in your clan. you will get all the love and respect, don’t bother to know you are the sole heir!.
-However, my father’s story was never close to the one of the prince stories.
-He lost most of his closest family members during the Korean War and left out with a traditional obligation to the death that he needed to take care of.
-In my father’s Korea, the oldest son was responsible for taking care of his parents and parents’ parents, even the ones no more living in the same world anymore.
-He had never missed his commitment to all the ones who died before his age nine.
-I remember that many times I and my brother were playing on the graves and seek and hide around tombstones while he was taking care of thirty some graves.
-I was too young to see the burden that my father carried, but it was the most mysterious places and time fro little boy.
-His commitment with dead family members often overwhelmed the relationship with living ones he loved most.
-My father was a good son, good grandchild as well as good nephew to the his childless uncles died during the war.
-However, at least, for the living ones, he was too busy to get close enough to us until we grew enough to understand him and his family.
+Being the only son was the sweetest thing that could happen in a traditional Korean family.
+If you are the oldest son in your clan, you will get all the love and respect, and you will be the sole heir!
+However, my father’s story was never close to those prince stories.
+He lost most of his closest family members during the Korean War and was left with a traditional obligation to the deaths that he needed to attend to.
+In my father’s Korea, the oldest son was responsible for taking care of his parents and grandparents, even the ones who aren’t living in the same world anymore.
+My father has never missed his commitment to all the ones who died before he turned nine, the year he lost his father.
+I remember that I spent my childhood around their graves and played hide and seek around tombstones while my father was taking care of more than thirty graves.
+I was too young to see the burden that my father carried, but it was the most mysterious places and time for a little boy.
+His commitment to dead family members often compromised his relationships with the living ones he loved the most.
+My father was a good son, a good grandchild, as well as a good nephew to his childless uncles who died during the Korean War.
+However, for his living family, he was too busy to get close to us until we grew enough to understand the relationship between him and his dead family.

-I build a monument with my relationship with dead.
-This memory takes a big part of my childhood.
-Graves, tombstone and its surrounding were my secret playground.
+I built a monument to my relationship with the dead.
+This memory takes up a big portion of my childhood memories.
+Graves, tombstone, and these surroundings were my secret playground.